Marijuana Use: 3 Ways Weed Comes Out A Winner

 Cannabis edibles have also reached the level of fine dining.
 Cannabis chefs such as Andrea Drummer (featured in the video above) prepare gourmet meals that will have you soaring at the end.

-Cannabis can bring in the green
+Cannabis can bring in the green.

 No doubt about it, marijuana cultivation is big business.
 Many venture capitalists have recognized the money-making potential of cannabis-based businesses and start-ups.
 In 2016, many marijuana stocks were soaring, which had investors turning their heads.
 Although risks are still significant, if Sessions keeps to his privately-made assurances to keep liberal pot policy intact, legalized marijuana is likely to spell out big business in the years to come.

-Last but not least, although some arguments have been posed that legalized marijuana cultivation may have a negative impact on the environment, researchers agree the environmental conditions and repurcussions are worse with illegal cultivation, which creates yet another arguement in favor of responsible, legal cultivation.
+Last but not least, although some arguments have been posed that legalized marijuana cultivation may have a negative impact on the environment, researchers agree the environmental conditions and repercussions are worse with illegal cultivation, which creates yet another argument in favor of responsible, legal cultivation.

 [Featured Image by Marcio Jose Sanchez/AP Images]